GravityKit/GravityExport-Lite/readme.txt

 The entry array is provided as a parameter, so you can combine fields if you want.

-= Can I seperate the fields of an address into multiple columns? =
+= Can I separate the fields of an address into multiple columns? =

 Great question!
 Yes you can!
-You can set it on the setting spage, or make use of the following hooks to get that working:
+You can set it on the settings page, or make use of the following hooks to get that working:
 `gfexcel_field_separated_{type}_{form_id}_{field_id}` where every variable is optional.

 = I have a custom field.
 Can your plugin handle this? =